 While I am no fan of the group VDARE, they have filed a very interesting lawsuit against PayPal.
-During May of 2017, the group had their PayPal account terminated for no reason and, most likely, under false pretenses.
+During May of 2017, the group states they had their PayPal account terminated for no reason and, most likely, under false pretenses.

 During February of this year, The Wall Street Jounral reported that PayPal partnered with the far-left Southern Poverty Law Center in order to help inform the company on how to deal with organizations whom they provide services to such as Infowars, Wikileaks, Gab, and VDARE.
 The result was a vicious campaign to terminate each targeted group’s contracts and usually no reason was given for the cancellations.